Pulsar™ Atom Precision Pellet Extruder

 # Gears

 Maintaining adequate lubrication of the gears is vital for ensuring the product's longevity and seamless operation.
-Access to the grease ports is achievable by removing the hotzone shield.
-As you turn the motor, administer white lithium grease into these ports.
+Access to the grease ports is achievable by removing the hotzone shield and hopper assembly.
+As you turn the motor, administer silicone grease into these ports.

 Pulsar Atom Grease Ports